fagossa/mesos-marathon-demo/README.md

 Mesos-marathon demo
 =======

+### Prepare the environnement

+Just follow the instructions inside the `vagrant-mesos` directory.
+Once your vagrant machine is running with mesos and marathon installed you can continue with the following sections.

 ### Run the image

 In order to deploy a new application in marathon it is just enough to make a Http POST